 For example, you immediately gain a more positive outlook on life, as well as a significant reduction in stress, anger, and resentment.

-Once you start removing these stumbling blocks, it can be considerably easier to focus on your own dreams and goals, and the process and work you need to put in to make them reality – everything from growing your personal relationships to growing your career or own business become much easier to tackle.
+Once you start removing these stumbling blocks, it can be considerably easier to focus on your own dreams and goals, and the process and work you need to put in to make them a reality – everything from growing your personal relationships to growing your career or own business become much easier to tackle.

 Of course, that doesn’t mean you don’t have to put in the work, but it opens you up to the thought that you CAN actually achieve your desires.

-And as you start shifting the belief “I’m not good enough” to “I think it may be possible for me do it”, the actions become much easier.
+And as you start shifting the belief “I’m not good enough” to “I think it may be possible for me to do it”, the actions become much easier.